Nerdex/Highlander/README.md

 # Highlander
 Highlander is an open source 3D sandbox game.
 Currently being written in Java with the use of openGL and LWJGL.
+The game uses basic LWJGL and openGL primarily for rendering.
+Rendering the entities, terrain and objects is all done in these.
+The movement of the camera, fog, and player entity is done through custom code with very little help from LWJGL and openGL.

 License
 MIT